RentedWiryValley/SoA/README.md

 SoA is custom-encrypted.
 This package provides everything needed to decrypt it, except the passphrases and alike.

+The knowledge in SoA will be disclosed if [the conditions](DisclosureConditions.md) are met.
+Otherwise, decryption information will be disclosed with the goal that SoA can be decrypted after around 2070.

 ### File descriptions

 #### *cipherdata* directory: